Gastrinoma Medication

 Ranitidine (Zantac)

-Inhibits histamine stimulation of the H2 receptor in gastric parietal cells, which, in turn, reduces gastric acid secretion, gastric volume, and hydrogen concentrations.
+Inhibits histamine stimulation of the H2 receptor in the gastric parietal cells, which, in turn, reduces gastric acid secretion, gastric volume, and hydrogen concentrations.
 Titrate dose to achieve BAO < 10 mEq/h.

 Cimetidine (Tagamet)